bradgrantham/ntsc-kit/README.md

-Call thes NTSC-Kit function from Platform functions:
+Call these NTSC-Kit function from Platform functions:

 * `void NTSCInitialize();`
   * Call this function from Platform system startup to initialize variables used by the NTSC component.